mileticnet/www/docs/index.md

     I offer integration of existing open-source applications and libraries into your workflow, including deployment of server-side software on your on-premise or cloud infrastructure.

-    I also offer assistance in choosing specific open-source software for your scientific workflow and workflow design and its automation.
+    I also offer assistance in choosing specific open-source software for your scientific workflow as well as workflow design and its automation using, for example, frameworks like [Snakemake](https://snakemake.github.io/) and [Nextflow](https://nextflow.io/).

 </div>